BugShooting/BugShooting.Docs/plugin.md

 - Bug Shooting version 2.16.x or higher
 - .NET Framework 4.5.2
 - Visual Studio (or some other IDE for .NET)
-- Idea for an Output
+- Idea for an Output :smile.

 ### Samples